Understanding Umbrella Insurance

 Potential Drawbacks

-Doesn’t cover personal injuries or damages to your own property
+It doesn’t cover personal injuries or damages to your own property.

 Real-Life Scenarios Where Umbrella Insurance Helps